Las Vegas concerts

 Pioneered the use of immersive 360° visuals, redefining what a concert can be.

-Where the music hits hardest: Vegas concert venues
+Las Vegas concert venues

 Las Vegas concerts aren’t just defined by the artists; the venues themselves are part of the show.
 Each stage on the Strip comes with its own personality, history, and bragging rights.
 From futuristic domes to timeless halls, here’s where the music truly comes alive:

 The Sphere at The Venetian Resort isn’t just a venue; it’s an experience that redefines live entertainment.
 With a 360° wraparound LED screen, haptic seats, and sound systems that deliver crystal-clear audio to every seat, this venue makes artists feel like they’re performing inside a living, breathing work of art.
-Shows like U2: UV Achtung Baby Live proved that concerts here are part gig, part visual masterpiece.

 The Colosseum has become synonymous with Las Vegas residencies.
 Home to Celine Dion, Adele, Elton John, and Garth Brooks, it’s where global icons transform long runs into cultural events.
 Its acoustics are designed for powerhouse vocals, while the setting oozes elegance and grandeur.
-If residencies had a hall of fame, this venue would be the building.

-MGM Grand Garden Arena: Big, bold, and loud
+MGM Grand Garden Arena

 This is Vegas’s answer to the stadium experience.
 Hosting touring megastars, championship boxing, UFC fights, and the Billboard Music Awards, the Garden Arena thrives on scale and spectacle.
 With seating for over 16,000, it’s where you go when you want to feel the bass in your bones.

-Dolby Live at Park MGM: Intimate & acoustically perfect
+Dolby Live at Park MGM

 Modern and refined, Dolby Live is all about precision.
 It seats about 5,200, making it feel intimate compared to the mega-arenas, but its Dolby Atmos sound system makes every note soar.
 Lady Gaga’s Jazz & Piano and Bruno Mars’s funk-filled sets have turned this venue into the Strip’s most stylish concert home.

-The Theater at Virgin Hotels: New energy, fresh lineups
+The Theater at Virgin Hotels

 A newer entry on the Strip, The Theater at Virgin Hotels brings a flexible stage and a cool, modern vibe.
 Its eclectic bookings, from indie rockers to Latin pop stars, add diversity to Vegas’s music scene, appealing to audiences who want something beyond the mainstream residencies.

-Starter pack for concert fanatics
+Music starter pack for concert fans

 Heading to Vegas?
 Queue up these albums to set the mood; each one connects directly to the artists you’ll see on stage or their tribute counterparts.
 Think of it as your soundtrack before the Strip: